davidnewcomb/greenmail-http/README.md

 # GreenMail HTTP

-Encapsulates GreenMail Standalone, adds a web server to deliver JSON and web pages showing the internals of GreenMail.
+Encapsulates GreenMail Standalone 1.6.x, adds a web server to deliver JSON and web pages showing the internals of GreenMail.

 ## Frontend
 More screenshots and instructions in the [frontend](Documentation/frontend.md) section.